myuid0/jekyll-dash/_posts/2022-02-15-personal-notes.md

 IP address is a 4 set of numbers from 0 to 255.
 Range -> 0.0.0.0 to 255.255.255.255

-# Types of IP address:
+# Types of IP address

 Public (outside of network): A public IP address is about the whole network.
 Every connected device has the same public IP address.
 Is provided to your router by your ISP.